kmcclaren3/assessmentFactory/README.md

 The purpose of this repository it holds the code for the full lifecycle of an assessment administration.
-Part 1 - pullRegistrations.py
+pullRegistrations.py
 usage: pullRegistrations.py [-h] [-C] [-P] [--year YEAR] [--output OUTPUT] --testlist TESTLIST

-Utility script to process and output school registration data.
+Utility script to process and output school registration data from both ATS and STARS.

          options:
                     -h, --help           show this help message and exit